-Asma is from Bangladesh and started her career as a broadcast journalist in 2007.
-She served as a broadcast journalist for over twelve years in several national television networks in Bangladesh and countries include Germany, and the USA.
-Both in the USA and Europe, she learned how a first world country’s newsroom function.
-She’s also a Fulbright Scholar of US Department of State.
+Asma is from Bangladesh.
+She has an experience of over a decade in several national televisions, has covered a wide spectrum of issues including politics more specifically has covered intensely four national elections and many local level elections.
+Asma also has experience working in the USA and Germany.
+Both in the USA and Europe, she learnt how first world country’s newsrooms function.
+She’s also a Fulbright Scholar of the US Department of State.
 Before joining MU, she earned her second master’s in journalism from the University of Oklahoma.
 Asma obtained her bachelor and first master’s in mass communication from the University of Rajshahi, Bangladesh.

 Refereed conference papers

-Khanom, A., Gade, P. (2021).
+Khanom, A., & Gade, P. (2021).
 Nothing routine: Television news management’s response to COVID-19, organizational uncertainty, and changes in news work.
-Paper presented at the AEJMC National Conference (virtual) 2021.
+Paper presented to the Media Management Division at the AEJMC National Conference (virtual) 2021.

 Khanom, A. (2021).
 A new reality for broadcast newsroom management: Is COVID-19 another era of transformation?
-Paper presented as the top paper of Media Management division, AEJMC Midwinter Conference (virtual), 2021.
+Paper presented as the top paper of the Media Management Division, AEJMC Midwinter Conference (virtual), 2021.

 Yetter.
 C., Khanom, A., & Gade, P., (2020).
 Digital News Work: Skills and Attributes Online-only News Websites Seek in their Employees.
-Paper presented at the AEJMC National Conference (virtual), 2020.
+Paper presented to the Online News Division at the AEJMC National Conference (virtual), 2020.